1971 Australian Touring Car Championship: Oran Park

-Bob Jane came into the final round in the championship lead with 34 points.
+Bob Jane came into the final heat in the championship lead with 34 points.
 Ian Geoghegan was second on 32, ahead of Allan Moffat with 31.
 With the points system giving nine points for victory and six points for second place, if any of the three championship contenders won the race they would also claim the title.
 Moffat took pole position, 1.2 seconds ahead of Jane and 1.7 ahead of Geoghegan.
 Moffat won the start, while Jane missed a gear and lost second place to Geoghegan.
 Moffat built a small lead in the opening laps, but once Jane passed Geoghegan the gap began to close.
 Moffat stopped on lap 16 with his car stuck in second gear, allowing Jane and Geoghegan past.
 Moffat was able to get his car moving shortly afterwards and rejoined the race.

 Moffat began closing the fifteen second gap to Jane at around one second per lap.
 He struggled to find a way past Geoghegan, eventually doing so around the outside of the first corner, but not without making contact.
 With his lead down to six seconds, Jane began to push a little harder and was able to hold the gap.
 A spectator then drove a Valiant Pacer road car onto the circuit, entering at the Esses and pulling up at the entry to the pit lane.
 In the process, he was almost hit by Moffat, who did not recall seeing the Pacer after the race.
 Moffat closed in on Jane in the final six laps, getting to within a few car lengths at the final corner.
 Jane held on to take the race win and the championship, while Moffat's second place saw him overtake Geoghegan, who finished third, for the runner-up spot in the points standings.